vk-cs/docs-public/docs/en/intro/billing/concepts/balance/balance.md

 VM parameters that are created in the services::

 - Cloud Servers
-- Cloud Containers (Kubernetes clusters of the previous generation)
+- Managed Containers (Kubernetes clusters of the previous generation)
 - Cloud Desktop (servers and desktops)
 - Arenadata DB as a Service
 - ML Platform (services of JupyterHub, MLflow, and MLflow Deploy)